-As required by the Equality Act 2010 the Council undertakes an equal pay audit of salaries annually, which is published on the Council's web site.
+As required by the Equality Act 2010 the Council undertakes an equal pay audit of salaries, which is published on the Council's web site.
 This helps to identify whether there are significant differences in pay for employees that have one or more of the protected characteristics.

 From April 2017 under the Equality Act 2010 employers with more than 250 employees are required to publish statutory gender pay gap calculations on an annual basis.
-The data must be a snapshot of salary data on 31 March 2017 and must be published on our own website and a government website by 30 March 2018.
-The council has met the new legislative requirement and has published the Gender Pay Gap information well within the government's deadline.
+The data must be a snapshot of salary data on 31 March and must be published on our own website and a government website by 30 March 2021.

-The Code of Recommended Practice for Local Authorities on Data Transparency 2011 required that salary data was published on the highest earning staff within the

-Council; this was actioned by March 2011 as required by the Code.
-There has now been further qualification of the salary threshold for publication which has been set at $\pounds 50,000$ and above.
+The Code of Recommended Practice for Local Authorities on Data Transparency 2011 required that salary data was published on the highest earning staff within the Council; this was actioned by March 2011 as required by the Code.
+There has been further qualification of the salary threshold for publication which has been set at £50,000 and above.
 This information, plus the inclusion of all additional fees, is at Appendix 1 (H).